SharonLutz/powerMRMA/README.md

 The user can also generate measurment error.
 Please use ?powerMRMA to see the man page which gives full details for all of the input parameters.

 #### Example
 Here, we consider 4 SNPs (nSNP=4) with MAF of 0.2.
 We vary the direct effect of the mediator M on the ouctome Y (i.e. betaM=c(0.15,0.25)).
-There is no measurement error of the mediator or unmeasured confounding of the mediator-outcome relationship.
-There is no direct effect from any SNP X to the outcome Y or interaction between any X and M on Y generated.
-This code runs 100 simulations of a sample size of 1000.
+We simulate no measurement error of the mediator, no unmeasured confounding of the mediator-outcome relationship, no direct effect from any SNP X to the outcome Y, and no interaction between any SNP X and meditor M on the outcome Y. This code runs 200 simulations for n subjects with n=1000.

 ```
 library(powerMRMA)